mishrahul/picxt/README.md

 ## Support
-For bugs-reports, queries or feedback, please reach out at rahulmishra9692@gmail.com
+For bug-reports, queries or suggestions, please reach out at rahulmishra9692@gmail.com